0xmmo/chalkboard/README.md

 **Demo:** [http://mmoustafa.com/mybox/chalk](http://mmoustafa.com/mybox/chalk "Chalkboard")

-To do: Package as a jQuery plugin.
+To do, package as a jQuery plugin.